 The Company's Board of Directors has adopted a formal process by which stockholders may communicate with the Board or any of its directors.
 Stockholders who wish to communicate with the Board or an individual director may send a written communication to the Board or such director c/o MannKind Corporation, 28903 North Avenue Paine, Valencia, California 91355, Attn: Corporate Secretary.
-Communications also may be sent by e-mail to the following address board@mannkindcorp.com.
+Communications also may be sent by e-mail to the following address: board@mannkindcorp.com.
 Each communication must set forth the name and address of the MannKind stockholder on whose behalf the communication is sent.
 Each communication will be screened by MannKind's Corporate Secretary to determine whether it is appropriate for presentation to the Board of Directors or such director.
 Examples of inappropriate communications include junk mail, mass mailings, product complaints, product inquiries, new product suggestions, resumes, job inquiries, surveys, business solicitations and advertisements, as well as unduly hostile, threatening, illegal, unsuitable, frivolous, patently offensive or otherwise inappropriate material.
-Communications determined by the Corporate Secretary to be appropriate for presentation to the Board of Directors or such director will be submitted to the Board of Directors or such director on a periodic basis.
+Communications determined by the Corporate Secretary to be appropriate for presentation to the Board of Directors or such director will be submitted to the Board of Directors or such director will be submitted to the Board of Directors or such director on a periodic basis.